wavemotion-dave/DS994a/README.md

 struggle a bit on more complicated games.

 So my recommendation is as follows:
-* DSi non XL/LL - use Blend Mode for the games that benefit from it (Space Fury, Galaxian, etc).
+* DSi non XL/LL - use Blend Mode for the games that benefit from it (e.g. TI Invaders).
 * DSi XL/LL - don't bother... the XL/LL screen decay is slower and games look great as-is.
 * DS-LITE/PHAT - you can try it but the framerate might drop below 60 on some games.